-Northern Barbados – Five Reasons to Take a Tour
+Northern Barbados – Five Great Reasons to Take a Tour

 A few days ago we hired veteran Barbados taxi driver and guide Wayne Alleyne to take us on a tour of southern and eastern Barbados.
 We were so impressed that we have hired Wayne today to take us touring northern Barbados to see some of the attractions that we did not have time for then.
 Come along for the ride and we’ll stop at five places you shouldn’t miss in Barbados.